What is Benign Prostatic Hyperplasia (BPH) Management?

 - Alpha blockers - They act by relaxing the neck of the bladder and surrounding tissues, making it easier to urinate.

-- 5 Alpha-Reductase Inhibitors – This group of drugs results in size reduction of the prostate gland, again, making urination easier
+- 5 - Alpha-reductase inhibitors - This group of drugs results in size reduction of the prostate gland, again, making urination easier

-- Combination – A combination approach can also be given in certain cases.
-These work by relaxing bladder muscles and shrinking the prostate gland, respectively.
+- Combination - A combination approach can also be given in certain cases.

-- Trans-urethral Resection Of The Prostate – TURP.
-A telescope is inserted via the urethra and the enraged part of the prostate gland is removed
+- Trans Urethral Resection of the prostate - TURP.
+A telescope is inserted via the urethra and the enraged part of the prostate gland is removed.

 - Rezum - Using water vapour (steam) which is injected into the prostate causing the enlarged parts of the prostate to die and be reabsorbed by the body.